-(ii) discloses only that portion of the Confidential Information legally required; and
+9.3.2. to the extent required to disclose, discloses only that portion of the Confidential Information legally required; and

 10. TERM AND TERMINATION.

-10.3.
-Termination.
-Customer may terminate this MSA by sixty (60) days prior written notice to Cato if Cato is in material breach of the MSA and fails to cure the breach within the said notice period, subject to the foregoing.
-Cato may terminate this Agreement by notice to Customer: (i) upon Customer’s failure to comply with any of its obligations hereunder; (ii) immediately and without notice in the following events: (a) if Customer attempts to transfer or assign any of its rights, liabilities or obligations under this MSA contrary to the provisions of this MSA; (b) non-payment of the applicable fees to Cato (either by the Partner, or Customer in case where you directly place the Order upon Cato); (c) violation of any of the limitations set forth in Section 5 above; (d) Cato believes it is necessary to do so to comply with any law or an order, instruction or request of government, emergency services or other competent authority; or (e) a Force Majeure Event occurs which materially affects Cato’s ability to provide the Service.
+10.3.1.2.
+Cato may terminate this MSA upon thirty (30) days prior written notice to Customer if Customer is in material breach of the MSA and fails to cure the breach within the said notice period, subject to the foregoing.
+Cato may terminate the MSA with written notice: (i) upon Customer’s failure to comply with its obligations under Section 5; (ii) if Customer attempts to transfer or assign any of its rights, liabilities or obligations under this MSA contrary to the provisions of this MSA; (iii) non-payment of the applicable fees to Cato after a delay of more than seven (7) days; (iv) Cato reasonably believes it is necessary to do so to comply with any law or an order, instruction or request of government, emergency services or other competent authority; or (v) a Force Majeure Event occurs which materially affects Cato’s ability to provide the Service.

 10.4.
 Effects of Termination.
-Upon termination or expiration of this MSA Customer shall cease use of the Solutions and immediately return to Cato all Confidential Information and Cato IPR in any media and shall erase all copies of the Service.
-Notwithstanding the termination or expiration of this MSA, Sections 6, 9, 10.4, 11, 12, 13 , and 14 shall survive and remain in effect in perpetuity.
+Upon termination or expiration of this MSA Customer shall cease use of the Solutions and immediately return to Cato all Confidential Information and Cato IPR in any media and shall, to the extent applicable, erase all copies of the Service.
+Notwithstanding the termination or expiration of this MSA, Sections 6, 9, 10.3.3, 11, 12, 13 , and 14 shall survive and remain in effect in perpetuity.

 11. LIMITATIONS OF LIABILITY

-NEITHER CUSTOMER NOR CATO NOR CATO’S AFFILIATES, LICENSORS, SUPPLIERS, REPRESENTATIVES OR DISTRIBUTORS OR RESELLERS OR THEIR SHAREHOLDERS, MANAGERS, DIRECTORS, OFFICERS, AFFILIATES AND EMPLOYEES (“CATO AFFILIATE“) RESPECTIVELY BE LIABLE UNDER ANY LEGAL THEORY WHETHER CONTRACT, TORT OR OTHERWISE, FOR ANY DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, INCIDENTAL, CONSEQUENTIAL, DIRECT, INDIRECT, SPECIAL, PUNITIVE, OR EXEMPLARY DAMAGES, INCLUDING DAMAGES FOR LOSS OF BUSINESS PROFITS, BUSINESS INTERRUPTION, LOSS OF INFORMATION, LOSS OF DATA INCLUDING ARISING OUT OF THE USE OF OR INABILITY TO USE THE SOLUTION OR OTHER PECUNIARY LOSS) ARISING OUT OF SERVICES PROVIDED HEREUNDER AND/OR THE USE OF OR INABILITY TO USE THE SOLUTIONS OR ANY PART THEREOF EVEN IF CATO HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, PROVIDED, HOWEVER, THAT THE FOREGOING LIMITATION ON LIABILITY SHALL NOT APPLY IN RESPECT OF CUSTOMER’S LIABILITY UNDER SECTIONS 5 AND 9 IN THIS AGREEMENT.
-CATO SHALL HAVE NO LIABILITY IN CONNECTION HEREWITH, INCLUDING WITHOUT LIMITATION, FOR ANY WARRANTY, INSTALLATION SERVICES, OR USE OF THE SOLUTION.
-IN THE EVENT THAT DESPITE THE AFOREMENTIONED LIMITATION OF LIABILITY ANY COMPETENT AUTHORITY WILL FIND CATO OR ANY CATO AFFILIATE OR ANY OF CATO’S LICENSORS, LIABLE, CATO’S AND/OR CATO AFFILIATE’S AND/OR CATO’S LICENSORS, AGGREGATE LIABILITY SHALL NOT EXCEED AN AMOUNT EQUAL TO THE AGGREGATE SUBSCRIPTION FEES PAID BY CUSTOMER TO CATO FOR THE SOLUTION DURING THE TWELVE (12) MONTHS PRECEDING THE EVENT THAT GAVE RISE TO THE CLAIM.
+NEITHER CUSTOMER NOR CATO NOR CATO’S AFFILIATES, LICENSORS, SUPPLIERS, REPRESENTATIVES OR DISTRIBUTORS OR PARTNERS OR SHAREHOLDERS, MANAGERS, DIRECTORS, OFFICERS, AFFILIATES AND EMPLOYEES, RESPECTIVELY, SHALL BE LIABLE UNDER THIS AGREEMENT UNDER ANY LEGAL THEORY WHETHER IN CONTRACT, TORT OR OTHERWISE, FOR ANY INCIDENTAL, CONSEQUENTIAL, INDIRECT, SPECIAL, PUNITIVE, OR EXEMPLARY DAMAGES, INCLUDING DAMAGES FOR LOSS OF BUSINESS PROFITS, BUSINESS INTERRUPTION, LOSS OF INFORMATION, LOSS OF DATA INCLUDING ARISING OUT OF THE USE OF OR INABILITY TO USE THE SOLUTION OR OTHER PECUNIARY LOSS EVEN IF THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, PROVIDED, HOWEVER, THAT THE FOREGOING LIMITATION ON LIABILITY SHALL NOT APPLY TO CUSTOMER’S LIABILITY FOR FAILURE TO PAY ALL FEES UNDER EACH APPLICABLE ORDER.

 12. DISCLAIMER OF WARRANTY